ForestHouse2316/KoreanOCR-for-Web/README.md

 # KoreanOCR-for-Web
-Using AI_OCR to enhance accessibility about web's image resources.
+AI_OCR for enhancement of accessibility about web's image resources.
 ---

 [Sources]